Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Until the spell ends, one willing creature you touch is protected against creatures that are wearing metal armor.
-Creatures wearing metal armor have disadvantage on attack rolls against the target, and the target can’t be [grappled](conditions.md#grappled) or forced to move by them.
+Creatures wearing metal armor have disadvantage on attack rolls against the target, and the target can't be [grappled](conditions.md#grappled) or forced to move by them.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*